-The mesothelium consists of a single layer of avascular flat nucleated cells that lines serosal cavities and the majority of internal organs, playing important roles in maintaining normal serosal integrity and function.
-The exact mechanism of mesothelioma development – a highly aggressive tumor with a dismal prognosis – is still unclear.
+The mesothelium consists of a single layer of avascular flat nucleated cells that lines serosal cavities and the majority of internal organs.
+The mesothelium plays an important role in maintaining normal serosal integrity and function.
+The exact mechanism of how mesothelioma, which is a highly aggressive tumor with a dismal prognosis, develops remains unclear.

-The pathophysiological mechanism has been linked to asbestos fibers such as curly, serpentine fibers (white asbestos) or long chain-like fibers such as amosite (brown asbestos), crocidolite (blue asbestos), anthophyllite, tremolite and actinolite.
+The pathophysiological mechanisms responsible for mesothelioma have been linked to asbestos fibers such as curly, serpentine fibers (white asbestos), or long chain-like fibers such as amosite (brown asbestos), crocidolite (blue asbestos), anthophyllite, tremolite, and actinolite.
 The pleura represents the target for the carcinogenic activity of asbestos due to the fact that asbestos can efficiently move from the lung to the pleural space, concentrating in the parietal pleura at the sites of lymphatic drainage.

 Mechanisms of asbestos pathogenesis

-Asbestos fibers can absorb different proteins and chemicals to the broad surface of asbestos, with the accumulation of hazardous molecules (including carcinogens) as a consequence.
-Once inside, asbestos fibers bind important cellular proteins, thus their subsequent deficiency can also be detrimental for normal mesothelial cells.
+Asbestos fibers can absorb different proteins and chemicals to the broad surface of asbestos, with the accumulation of hazardous molecules, including carcinogens, as a consequence.
+Once inside, asbestos fibers bind to important cellular proteins.
+The subsequent deficiency of these proteins can also be detrimental for normal mesothelial cells.

 Macrophages and asbestos-exposed mesothelial cells produce a panoply of different growth factors and cytokines which induce inflammation and promote tumor development.
-Those include tumor necrosis factor-α, insulin-derived growth factor-1, interleukin-1β, transforming growth factor-β, granulocyte/macrophage colony-stimulating factors and platelet-derived growth factor.
+These include tumor necrosis factor-α (TNFα), insulin-derived growth factor-1, interleukin-1β, transforming growth factor-β, granulocyte/macrophage colony-stimulating factors, and platelet-derived growth factor.

-Tumor necrosis factor-α has been shown to activate nuclear factor-κB, which seriously contribute to tumor formation and progression in mesothelioma.
-High-mobility group box 1 protein has also been shown to be released from mesothelial cells, promoting an inflammatory response by establishing an autocrine circuit in mesothelial cells that influences their proliferation and survival.
+TNFα has been shown to activate nuclear factor-κB, which seriously contributes to tumor formation and progression in mesothelioma.
+High-mobility group box 1 protein has also been shown to be released from mesothelial cells, which promotes an inflammatory response by establishing an autocrine circuit in mesothelial cells that influences their proliferation and survival.

-Long latency period (up to 40 years) suggest that multiple genetic alterations are important in the conversion from normal to malignant mesothelial cell.
-Comprehensive karyotypic analysis has revealed that malignant mesotheliomas display multiple clonal chromosomal abnormalities (more than 10 of them in most mesotheliomas).
+The long latency period between asbestos exposure and the development of mesothelioma, which can be up to 40 years, suggests that multiple genetic alterations are important in the conversion of normal cells to malignant mesothelial cells.
+Comprehensive karyotypic analyses have revealed that malignant mesotheliomas display multiple clonal chromosomal abnormalities, with over 10 of these abnormalities present in most cases of mesotheliomas.

-Asbestos fibers are also engulfed by mesothelial cells, which can then disrupt mitotic spindles and influence the cell cycle process.
-Tangling of asbestos fibers with mitotic spindles may result in chromosomal structural abnormalities and aneuploidy of mesothelial cells.
+Asbestos fibers are also engulfed by mesothelial cells, which can disrupt mitotic spindles and influence the cell cycle process.
+The tangling of asbestos fibers with mitotic spindles may result in chromosomal structural abnormalities and aneuploidy of mesothelial cells.

-Loss of one copy of chromosome 22 represents the single most consistent chromosomal change in patients with mesothelioma.
-Specific deletions of chromosomal sites involve the short arm (p) of chromosomes 1, 3 and 9, as well as the long arm (q) of chromosome 6.
+The loss of one copy of chromosome 22 represents the single most consistent chromosomal change in patients with mesothelioma.
+Specific deletions of chromosomal sites involve the short arm (p) of chromosomes 1, 3, and 9, as well as the long arm (q) of chromosome 6.
 Other nonrandom cytogenetic alterations can be found on other chromosomes as well.

-Certain tumor suppressor genes located in aforementioned chromosomal regions have also been implicated in the disease, including CDKN2A/ARF at chromosome band 9p21 and NF2 at 22q12.
-Mutations of the p53 gene (one of the most frequent genetic changes seen in the cancer cells) are occasionally observed in malignant mesothelioma as well.
+Certain tumor suppressor genes located in the aforementioned chromosomal regions have also been implicated in the disease, including CDKN2A/ARF at chromosome band 9p21 and NF2 at 22q12.
+Mutations of the p53 gene, which is one of the most frequent genetic changes seen in the cancer cells, are occasionally observed in malignant mesothelioma as well.